namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Started
 - First split keyboard, the Moonlander from ZSA Technologies,

+## 2022-01

+### Logged
+- First time attempted to [replace](https://michal.piekarczyk.xyz/post/2022-01-29-floss-your-battery/) laptop macbook batteries.
+Laptop Worked for a few days before batteries ballooned then I went to Mikey's hookup for help haha, to replace using official and not knock-off batteries.

 ## 2021-09
 ### Completed
 - ASA 101, Basic Keelboat Sailing passed.